delton137/delton137.github.io/science.md

 ## Book chapters
 **D. C. Elton**.
 "What would a science of AI look like?".  (under review) (2020)

 **D. C. Elton** and P. D. Spencer.
-"Four examples of pathological water science and what they have in common" (2020)
+"Four examples of pathological water science and what they have in common".
+To appear in *Water in Biomechanical & Related Systems"*, A. Gadomski, editor.
+Springer.
+(2021)

 ## Preprints
 C. S. Greene, **D. C. Elton**, A. J. Titus, A. Gitter, D. S. Himmelstein, B. C. Christensen, J. J. Levy, et al. "[Opportunities and obstacles for deep learning in